-This Hash Brown Crust Quiche Lorraine from The Whole Smiths is the perfect make ahead breakfast or brunch alternative.
-It’s gluten-free and grain-free.
+This Hash Brown Crust Quiche Lorraine from The Whole Smiths is the perfect make-ahead breakfast or brunch alternative.
+It’s gluten-free and grain-free and absolutely delicious.

-In my book a frittata is just a naked (ie crustless) quiche.
+In my opinion, a frittata is just a naked (ie crustless) quiche.
 But the crust is just so good, it’s hard to not feel like something is missing in a frittata.
 Until now.
-Being gluten-free I usually have to forgo that extra layer of goodness.
-Rather than whipping up a gluten-free crust from scratch, which, let’s be honest, isn’t going to happen, I realized I could turn some hash browns into that golden crispy crust and feel just as satisfied.
+Being gluten-free I usually have to forgo that extra layer of flakey, buttery, gluten-y goodness.
+Rather than whipping up a gluten-free crust from scratch, which, let’s be honest, isn’t going to happen, I realized I could turn some hash browns into that golden, crispy crust and feel just as satisfied.

 So the golden question..
 Is this even a quiche?
 Do hash browns count as a crust?
 Can I even call this a Quiche Lorraine?!